 Top Nursing Home in West Virginia Awards 2021

 Registered Staff Hours

-In addition to receiving a great overall score, this nursing home earned an A+ inspection rating.
-This score is based on its recent inspection reports.
-An A+ in this area is one of the best complements we can offer a nursing home.
-Inspection ratings are tied to several items found on the a nursing home's recent inspection reports.
-Places that excel in this category typically have very few deficiencies on those reports.
-Most importantly, these nursing homes should not have any severe deficiencies which are associated with risks to patient safety.
-While this place had a few minor dings on its inspection report, it had no severe deficiencies.
-Severe deficiencies are labeled as categories G, H, I, J, K and L. This means that CMS didn't consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
+In addition to being a great nursing home overall, it also received A+ health inspections in recent years.
+Its inspections were nearly perfect.
+Inspection grades account for several factors included in a facility's inspection reports.
+One key criteria we weigh heavily is the quantity and severity of deficiencies.
+Nursing homes with higher grades in this area typically have very few of these severe deficiencies.
+Fortunately, although this place had some minor dings on its government inspection report, it had no severe deficiencies.
+Severe deficiencies are labeled as categories G, H, I, J, K and L. This means the government inspectors did not consider any of the deficiencies on this facility's report to pose an imminent threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality